Alparslan524/Alparslan524/README.md

 ### Hi there 👋

-**Alparslan524/Alparslan524** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on C# AspNet Core, MsSQL, Angular
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on web design and development